 Consumer Responsibilities

 It is illegal to throw used rechargeable batteries into the trash.
 Fortunately, any retailer that sells covered rechargeable batteries or rechargeable battery containing products must accept used rechargeable batteries from NYS consumers for recycling.
-Make sure to check for and remove rechargeable batteries contained in products prior to the disposal of such products.
+Rechargeable batteries contained in products that can be safely and easily removed, should be removed prior to the disposal of such products.
 Examples of products that often contain rechargeable batteries include: personal care devices, toys, digital cameras, cell phones, laptops, tablets, eReaders, wireless speakers and other devices, portable power tools and more.

-Consumers may find drop-off locations near them by visiting Call2Recycle, Interstate Batteries, or Harbor Freight.
-In addition, some municipalities may offer permitted household hazardous waste (HHW) collection facilities or registered HHW collection events that accept batteries for recycling from residents and conditionally exempt small quantity generators.
+Consumers may find drop-off locations near them by visiting The Battery Network, Interstate Batteries, or Harbor Freight.
+In addition, some municipalities may offer permitted household hazardous waste (HHW) collection facilities or registered HHW collection events that accept batteries and embedded battery products for recycling from residents and conditionally exempt small quantity generators.
 Check with your municipality to see what options are available to you.

-For additional assistance, or to report a non-compliant retailer, please contact the Product Stewardship & Waste Reduction Section at [email protected] or (518) 402-8706.
+For additional assistance, or to report a non-compliant retailer, please contact the Product Stewardship & Extended Producer Responsibility Section at [email protected] or (518) 402-8706.

 Manufacturer Requirements

-Under the Law, manufacturers of covered rechargeable batteries or groups of collaborating manufacturers are responsible for financing the collection and recycling of all rechargeable batteries collected by retailers, as well as providing outreach and education to NYS consumers regarding the proper way to recycle rechargeable batteries.
+Under the Law, manufacturers of covered rechargeable batteries or groups of collaborating manufacturers are responsible for financing the collection and recycling of all rechargeable batteries, as well as providing outreach and education to NYS consumers regarding the proper way to recycle rechargeable batteries.

-Prior to selling rechargeable batteries in or into the state, manufacturers are required to submit a plan to the Department, that identifies the methods by which battery manufacturers will safely collect, transport, and recycle rechargeable batteries collected by retailers at the expense of the battery manufacturer.
+Prior to selling rechargeable batteries in or into the state, manufacturers are required to submit a plan to the Department, that identifies the methods by which battery manufacturers will safely collect, transport, and recycle rechargeable batteries at the expense of the battery manufacturer.

 NYS Department of Environmental Conservation